MSP’s Guide on How to Get First Clients

 - The second way of choosing your vertical is determining what expertise you already have and where your passion lies.

-- Finally, if you already have clients in specific verticals, such as healthcare, you can deepen your expertise and go after more companies in that vertical.
+- Finally, if you already have an MSP client in a specific vertical, such as healthcare, you can deepen your expertise and go after more companies in that vertical.

 Which managed services verticals should you target?
 Verticals can vary across industries, and it’s important for MSPs to find the one that best suits their business, their skills, their location, and current customer base.